R101: Memorials

+In what was described as "French homage to Britain's dead in the great airship R101 disaster", the dead crew and passengers were transported on artillery caissons through Beauvais past several thousand onlookers, with an escort of Spahi cavalry.

-The bodies were returned to England, and on Friday 10 October a memorial service took place at St Paul's Cathedral while the bodies lay in state in Westminster Hall at the Palace of Westminster.
+The bodies were then returned to the UK, and on Friday 10 October a memorial service took place at St Paul's Cathedral while the bodies lay in state in Westminster Hall at the Palace of Westminster.
 Nearly 90,000 people queued to pay their respects: at one time the queue was half a mile long, and the hall was kept open until 00:35 to admit them all.
 The following day, a funeral procession transferred the bodies to Euston station through streets crowded with mourners.
 The bodies were then taken to Cardington village for burial in a common grave in the cemetery of St Mary's Church.
 A monument was later erected, and the scorched Royal Air Force roundel which R101 had flown on its tail is on display, along with a memorial tablet, in the church's nave.
 On 1 October 1933, the Sunday before the third anniversary of the crash, a memorial to the dead near the crash site was unveiled by the side of Route nationale 1 near Allonne.
 There is also a memorial marker on the actual crash site.

 The Church of the Holy Family and St Michael, a Roman Catholic church in Kesgrave, Suffolk, was built in 1931 in memory of Squadron Leader Michael Rope, who was a Catholic.
 Suspended from the nave roof is a model of R101.

 Official inquiry

-The Court of Inquiry was led by the Liberal politician Sir John Simon, assisted by Lieutenant-Colonel John Moore-Brabazon and Professor C.E.
-Inglis.
+The Court of Inquiry was led by the Liberal politician Sir John Simon, assisted by Lieutenant-Colonel John Moore-Brabazon and Professor C. E. Inglis.
 The inquiry, held in public, opened on 28 October and spent 10 days taking evidence from witnesses, including Professor Leonard Bairstow and Dr. Hugo Eckener of the Zeppelin company, before adjourning in order to allow Bairstow and the NPL to perform more detailed calculations based on wind-tunnel tests on a specially made model of R101 in its final form.
 This evidence was presented over three days ending on 5 December 1930.
 The final report was presented on 27 March 1931.

 The inquiry examined most aspects of the design and construction of R101 in detail, with particular emphasis on the gasbags and the associated harnessing and valves, although very little examination of the problems that had been encountered with the cover was made.
 All the technical witnesses provided unhesitating endorsement of the airworthiness of the airship prior to its flight to India.
 An examination was also made of the various operational decisions that had been made before the airship undertook its final voyage.